MatthiasWM/newtfmt/README.md

 extract the .data segment as binary, effectively reconstructing the original Package file.

+Extracting NewtonScript objects from NOS Parts within the Package works well and they are written to the assembly file with labels.

 ## Next Steps

-The next development phase will focus on extracting NewtonScript objects from NOS Parts within the Package and writing them back into the assembly file.

 All data written to the assembly file should utilize labels rather than direct numerical indexing.
 Achieving this will ensure that modifications — such as inserting or removing data — do not disrupt the structure of the Package, even if addresses and offsets change dynamically.

+Fix duplicate symbols that have the same label. `Error: symbol `sym_0_viewFormat' is already defined`

+List all subtypes, "book", etc. .  `WARNING: Part Entry 0: unknown type "auto"`

+Can't create object file `"/Users/matt/Azureus/unna/applications/calculator/IPCalc1.1/ipcalc.pkg"`

+No output at all: `/Users/matt/Azureus/unna/applications/calculator/GoFigure.pkg`

+Crash `"/Users/matt/Azureus/unna/applications/Mapper/CA State map v1.0.pkg"`

+Find a Watson package!

+Despite the long list, we are very far and generate mostly identical files.
+Very nice!

 ## Long-Term Goals